hebergus/splunk_ES_xtras/README.md

 # To do
 Further testing<br>
-Add any other dashboards and improvements<br>
+Add any other dashboards (i.e. CTI Notable Geo-Distribution) and improvements<br>
 Provide defaults for the correlation searches kc mappings<br>
-Upload to Splunkbase
+Upload to Splunkbase<br>